saeyslab/nichenetr/vignettes/ligand_activity_geneset.md

 fibroblasts are the sender cells in this example and malignant cells are the receiver cells.

-Now, we will determine which genes are expressed in fibroblasts and malignant cells from high quality primary tumors.
+Now, we will determine which genes are expressed in the sender cells (fibroblasts) and receiver cells (malignant cells) from high quality primary tumors.
 Therefore, we wil not consider cells from tumor samples of less quality or from lymph node metastases.

-To determine expressed genes, we use the definition used by of Puram et al.
+To determine expressed genes in this case study, we use the definition used by Puram et al. (the authors of this dataset).
+We recommend users to define expressed genes in the way that they consider to be most appropriate for their dataset.

 ``` r
 tumors_remove = c("HN10","HN","HN12", "HN13", "HN24", "HN7", "HN8","HN23")